pavanrouthu/Test_Airwallex/README.md

 1. Using GUI Collection Runner: Once the collection is imported in Postman utility, you can expand the > accordion and click on the “Run” option to open the Collection Runner.

-2. Click on the “Run <collection name>” to kick off the tests.
+2. Click on the “Run ‘Name of the collection’” to kick off the tests.

 Option 2:

-1. Install Newman CLI globally, then navigate to the where you saved the collection.
+1. Install Newman CLI globally, then navigate to the path where you have saved the collection.

 	npm install –g newman

 2. Go to the path where the files are cloned from git.
 3. Run the postman collection using the command below:

-newman run Test_Airwallex_collection.json -e environment.json --reporters cli,html --reporter-html-export Test_Report.htm
+	newman run Test_Airwallex_collection.json -e environment.json --	reporters cli,html --reporter-html-export Test_Report.htm

-4. After the tests are done, the results can be viewed either on the command line or a report (Test_Report.htm) is created within the folder.
+4. After the tests are executed, the results can be viewed either on the command line or a from the generated report (Test_Report.htm) within the folder.

-NOTE: Using Newman CLI, postman collections can be hooked up with build systems seamlessly.
+NOTE: Using Newman CLI, postman collections can be hooked up with build systems like Jenkins seamlessly.